2012 Abilene Christian Wildcats football team

-The 2012 Abilene Christian Wildcats football team represented Abilene Christian University in the 2012 NCAA Division II football season as a member of the Lone Star Conference (LSC).
-The Wildcats were led by first year head coach Ken Collums and played their home games at Shotwell Stadium in Abilene, Texas.
+The 2012 Abilene Christian Wildcats football team represented Abilene Christian University as a member of the Lone Star Conference (LSC) during the 2012 NCAA Division II football season.
+Led by first-year head coach Ken Collums, the Wildcats compiled an overall record of 7–4 with a mark of 4–4 in conference play, tying for fifth place in the LSC.
+The team played home games at Shotwell Stadium in Abilene, Texas.

-During the 2012 season, Abilene Christian ended in fifth place in the LSC with 4–4 record and 7–4 overall with a win over No. 13 West Alabama.
 Abilene Christian became just third program to have three consecutive 12,000-yard passers after Hawaii and Houston.

-The Wildcats had also the best punt return in college football averaging 25.2 yards per return.
+The Wildcats had also the best punt returning in college football averaging 25.2 yards per return.

-Previous season

-The Wildcats finished the 2011 NCAA Division II football season with an 8–3 overall record, and a 7–1 record in Lone Star play to second place.
-They reached the NCAA Division II playoff where they were defeated by Washburn in the first round.
-After the season, Christ Thomsen resign Abilene Christian head football coach for an assistant coach position at Arizona State.
+Preseason

+Abilene Christian was ranked No. 10 in the American Football Coaches' Association pre-season poll and No. 13 by Lindy's magazine.
+The ACU Wildcats were picked to finish 2nd in the conference behind Midwest State.